NunomValdez/Marketplace-API/README.md

 **Important:** It's important you follow this Endpoint's order, to make a functional CRUD.

-1- Warehouses - So we can associate a product with a warehouse;
+1- **Warehouses** - So we can associate a product with a warehouse;

-2- Products - This way we can create products, and relate them to a warehouse, if so;
+2- **Products** - This way we can create products, and relate them to a warehouse;

-3- Orders - We can make an Order, and associate it with the array of products, and a location;
+3- **Orders** - We can make an Order, and associate it with the array of products, and a location;

-4- Shipments - This way we can relate a "from" and a "to" address, associate it with an order and know if it was delivered or not
+4- **Shipments** - This way we can relate a "from" and a "to" address, associate it with an order and also know if it was delivered or not.

 ##### Author Contacts: